mscarangella/dig4639-mobile-dev/README.md

 ## About Me
 Marissa Scarangella - Portfolio Website still in progress.
-Creative and organized Web Design graduate looking to fill the position of a Front End Developer.
+<br><br>Creative and organized Web Design graduate looking to fill the position of a Front End Developer.
 Experienced in HTML and CSS, wishing to use creativity to achieve company goals.